Donzii/phpMumbleAdmin/querytracker/README.md

 Mumble server plugin from the GameTracker team which allows a mumble server to be scanned by GameTracker.
-- Compatible with Windows (XP, Vista, 7, Server 2003, Server 2008)
-- Compatible with Linux (RHEL/Centos 5)
+- Compatible with Linux (RHEL/Centos 5, Debian)
 - Current version: 1.2.0
 - Works with Mumble 1.2.0 - 1.2.4
 - Release date: 01-24-2013